2BTech/DDX/DevState.md

 In the Daemon, code here can dispatch requests/notifications to different subsystems based on the beginning of the method string.
 For example, you can simply write a function in the Settings class with the prototype `void Settings::handleRequest(Request *req)` that is called whenever the method starts with "settings.".
 This can avoid expensive calls to invokeMethod(), which are required by handlers registered with addHandler.
-However, note that this does lose the threading advantage to invokeMethod, so direct request handling should be reserved for operations which will complete fairly quickly.
+However, note that this does lose the threading advantage to invokeMethod, so direct request handling should be reserved for operations which will complete fairly quickly and are thread-safe.

 ### Eventual things
 Setting up proxy usage, possibly implementing UPnP.
 We probably don't need to worry about either of these for now.